spacecloud-io/space-docs/content/auth/authorization/services.md

 ---
-title: "Securing functions"
+title: "Securing remote services"
 date: 2019-09-23T10:08:05+05:30
 draft: true
 weight: 3
 ---

-The security rules for functions works to authorize client request for function calls.
-Authorization works on the function level of each service.
-This means that you can have different rules for each function in a service.
-Here's a sample snippet which shows the security rules to access function `func1` of service `service1`.
+The security rules for remote services works to authorize client request for remote services.
+Authorization works on the endpoint level of each service.
+This means that you can have different rules for each endpoint in a service.
+Here's a sample snippet which shows the security rules to access the endpoint `endpoint1` of service `service1`.

 {{< highlight json >}}
 {
-  "func1": {
   "rule": "allow"
 }
-}
 {{< /highlight >}}

-You can add write rules for multiple functions under each service.
-A function call is denied if there is no corresponding rule for it.
-This ensures that all function calls are secure by default.
+You can add write rules for each endpoint under each service.
+A request to an endpoint is denied if there is no corresponding rule for it.
+This ensures that all calls to remote services are secure by default.

 ## Features
-With security rules for functions you can:
+With security rules for remote service you can:

-- Allow / deny access to a function.
+- Allow / deny access to a remote endpoint.
-- Allow a particular function call only if the user is authenticated.
+- Allow access to a remote endpoint only if the user is authenticated.
-- Allow a particular function call only if certain conditions are met (via JSON rules or custom logic).
+- Allow access to a remote endpoint only if certain conditions are met (via JSON rules or custom logic).

 ## Popular use cases